-Ketamine-assisted psychotherapy, often referred to as KAP, is the combination of traditional talk therapy and the psychedelic properties of ketamine used as a catalyst for deeper therapeutic work.
-KAP is part of a larger umbrella term of emerging therapies referred to as Psychedelic Assisted Psychotherapy (PAT).
-Psychedelic therapy is the combination of traditional talk therapy that most people are familiar with, and the use of a psychedelic substance.
-Recent years have seen increased research into the therapeutic potential of psychedelics.
-Research into psychedelic therapy has shown great promise in treating a variety of mental health disorders when traditional treatment options have left individuals feeling stuck.
-Ketamine is currently the only legal psychedelic used in clinical settings outside of research facilities.
+Ketamine-assisted psychotherapy, often referred to as KAP, is the combination of traditional talk therapy and ketamine used as a catalyst for deeper therapeutic work.
+Recent years have seen increased research into the therapeutic potential of ketamine.
+Research into ketamine therapy has shown great promise in treating a variety of mental health disorders when traditional treatment options have left individuals feeling stuck.

 How is KAP different from traditional talk therapy?

-The core difference between KAP/psychedelic-assisted psychotherapy and traditional talk therapy is the aid of a psychedelic substance to produce non-ordinary states of consciousness.
+The core difference between KAP/psychedelic-assisted psychotherapy and traditional talk therapy is the aid of the ketamine to produce non-ordinary states of consciousness.

-The psychedelic-assisted psychotherapy process is a similar process to talk therapy in the following ways:
+The ketamine-assisted psychotherapy process is a similar process to talk therapy in the following ways:

 -identifying issues individuals are struggling with